hashicorp/packer/website/source/intro/hashicorp-ecosystem.html.md

 ---
-description: Learn how Packer fits in with the rest of the HashiCorp ecosystem of tools
 layout: intro
-next_title: 'Getting Started: Install Packer'
-next_url: '/intro/getting-started/setup.html'
+sidebar_current: intro-ecosystem
-page_title: Packer and the HashiCorp Ecosystem
+page_title: Packer and the HashiCorp Ecosystem - Introduction
-prev_url: '/intro/platforms.html'
-...
+description: |-
+  Learn how Packer fits in with the rest of the HashiCorp ecosystem of tools
+---

 # Packer and the HashiCorp Ecosystem